Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 Why did people even have to stray away from the good old object-oriented model and common Rails ways?
 Perhaps, you're better off using approaches described in Eventide's [useful object](http://docs.eventide-project.org/user-guide/useful-objects.html#overview) manifesto, Yegor Bugaenko's [Elegant Objects](https://www.yegor256.com/elegant-objects.html) or Ivan Nemytchenko's [Rails Hurts → Painless Rails](https://railshurts.com/).
 I'm no expert in any of those things, so let's speak about useful _service_ objects instead.

+# The many ways to instantiate and use the objects

+In his RubyRussia 2019 talk ["The future of dependency management in Ruby"](https://www.youtube.com/watch?v=DfU6H-8qal8) Anton Davydov talked about the problems with service objects and the many ways to use them.
+The talk was one of the reasons I decided to write the post, so let's talk about the details.

+{% include figure image_path="/assets/images/posts/service_objects/anton_name.png" alt="A slide from Anton's talk depicting at least 8 ways to name service object's method" caption="Oh the diversity of methods" %}

+It is not really a problem, as you just have to pick whatever works for you and stay consistent about it.
+I prefer `#call`, but you might want something else.

+There's a deeper problem: how do we actually use the objects?
+How do we build them?
+Where do we pass the parameters?
+What about configuration?
+What about dependencies?
+Oh my!
+Just take a look at the many ways to use service objects.
+The slide covers probably 99% of known service object usages, so kudos to Anton for putting together the list.

+{% include figure image_path="/assets/images/posts/service_objects/anton_use.png" alt="A slide from Anton's talk depicting at least 5 ways to use service objects" caption="The problematic variety of ways" %}

+I've rearranged the list, starting with the most useful approaches:

+1. Service.new(options).call(params)
+2. Service.new(dependencies).call(params)
+3. Service.call(params) *
+4. Service.new.call(params)
+5. Service.call(params) &ast;&ast;
+6. Service.new(params).call

+You can see that I've listed `Service.call(params)` twice.
+That's because there are at least three different ways to approach this:

+1. If you go for approach number one, two or four, you can store an instance in a constant `Service = SomeService.new(...)`.
+This is pretty good.
+A solid three
+2. If you feel like you won't benefit from instances, the `.call` approach is good.
+A solid three
+3. It may be shorthand for any of the other approaches.
+It _may_ be useful in _some_ cases, but it's just unnecessary redundancy.
+That's definitely a five

 # Practicing with command and the event

 Both the command and the event service objects have a similar design and their only difference is their name.
 I haven't really explained much how those objects work, so let's rectify it.